K. C. Abdullah Moulavi: Leadership

 In July 1947, he left the Kerala Jamiyyathul Ulama and became an activist.

 He became a member of the Jamaat-e-Islami Kerala in January 1948.
 In August of the same year, he was elected to the State Consultative Committee.
-He served as the Chief of Jamaat-e-Islami Kerala for 22 years from 1959–1972, 1979-1982 and 1984–1990.
+He served as the Chief of Jamaat-e-Islami Kerala for 22 years from 1959 to 1972, 1979-1982 and 1984–1990.

 In 1949, when the beginning of publishing the Prabodhanam magazine, he left Aaliyah and went on to become Editor in charge.
 He was member of the All India Consultative Committee (Majlis Shura) and the House of Representatives (Majlis NumaIntagan) from 1950 until his death.

 KC, who was arrested during the Indo-Pak War of 1965 and the movement's banning during the Emergency of 1975.
 He was instrumental in the formation of the State Branch of the Students Islamic Organization in Kerala.

 It was under the patronage of the KC that for the first time in Kerala, Islamic Movement for Women was initiated by the Girls Islamic Organization, on the lines of the SIO.